VLibrary.info Logo

 VLibrary.info Logo January 6, 1914: The National Child Labor Committee announced support for the passage of a federal law regulating child labor.

-VLibrary.info Logo December 24, 1914: Representative A. Mitchell Palmer (D-Pa.) and Senator Robert L. Owen (D-Okla.) introduced a child labor bill (S. 4571 and H.R.
+VLibrary.info Logo December 24, 1914: Representative A. Mitchell Palmer (D-PA) and Senator Robert L. Owen (D-OK) introduced the Palmer-Owen child labor bill (S. 4571 and H.R.
 12292).

 (See: page 2356 of the Congressional Record, Second Session of the Fifty-Ninth Congress, Second Session, Volume 51, Part 3, available at https://www.govinfo.gov/app/collection/crecb/_crecb/Volume%20048%20(1912))